• Skip to primary navigation

 Instructions

-• Start smoker and set it to 250 degrees F. We used Kingsford Classic Wood Pellets which is a blend of hickory, oak and cherry.
+• Start smoker and set it to 250 degrees Fahrenheit.
+We used Competition Blend Wood Pellets which is a blend of hickory, maple and cherry.

 • Cut the tops of the jalapenos off and core the pepper to remove the seeds and membrane.